Skip to content

 If your prospect does sign on the dotted line…

-Congrats, they're now your customer!
+Congrats, they’re now part of your current customer base!

 Stage 6: Retention